People's Action Party (Vanuatu)

 The People's Action Party (Parti de l'Action Populaire) is a political party in Vanuatu founded in 2003, following a split with Vanua'aku Pati over the process of endorsing candidates for the Ambae constituency in 2002.

 At the elections held on 6 July 2004, the party won 1 out of 52 seats.
+It held its only seat at the election in 2008, and joined the coalition government.
 It lost this seat at the 2012 election, due to it gaining only 653 voters.